Texas (TX) Unemployment Insurance

 If you quit your job voluntarily, without good cause, you won’t be eligible for unemployment benefits.

-- How much do you get for unemployment in Texas?
+How much is unemployment insurance in Texas? #

 How much you may get for unemployment in Texas is the total you earned in your highest quarter divided by 25.
 That is, the highest of the first four of the last five quarters before the date of your initial claim.